For partners

 The network grows by who plugs into it.
 Two paths in.

-Accords isn't built for companies still debating whether AI-driven action is real.
-It's built for the ones already moving.
+We don't partner with companies still debating whether AI-driven action is real.
+We partner with the ones already moving.

 01